HouseOfBeck/tiltpi_ds18b20/README.md

 5) Configure the MQTT node using the account information (username, password, broker IP and port) from step 1.
 The MQTT node will show a connected message when ready.

 6) Now you need a MQTT client.
 It's easiest to use one on your smartphone.
-TAndroid has one built in.
+Android has one built in.
 If using an iPhone/iPad I recommend using [IoT OnOff](https://www.iot-onoff.com/)